 And could anyone appreciate these surroundings more than a lover of all things Victorian?
 And so the story continues for The Perfect Touch, but on another day...

 Hi!
+Welcome to The Perfect Touch!
 I'm Jeanette.
-Sewing historical costumes and baking is a fun and sometimes messy combination.
-The final details are what I enjoy most about both hobbies - The Perfect Touch.
-Please enjoy my stories and pictures!
+Sewing historical, steampunk, and fantasy costumes is a favorite hobby.
+Sharing the process and results with you is equally fun!
+The final details are what I enjoy most and that is where the blog title comes from - The Perfect Touch.
+Please enjoy my stories here and on my YouTube channel, aperfecttouch.
 I'm so glad you're here!!